all-contributors/all-contributors/Spec-Animals.md

 🐬 | Helpful Dolphin | Answering Questions and helping people (in Issues, Stack Overflow, Gitter, Slack, etc.) | link to external profile if applicable
 🦄 | Community Unicorn | Community work like organising events, meetups and team communication | link to events or profiles to contact, if applicable
 🐼 | Outspoken Panda | External Communication: blog posts, videos, talks, any form of project reach out | link to material, if applicable
-🐝 | Bussy Bee | Reviewing PRs, organising tickets, project coordination and communication
+🐝 | Busy Bee | Reviewing PRs, organising tickets, project coordination and communication

 ---